 A demo video should be exactly as long as it takes to show the process you are trying to demonstrate and not a second longer.
 This can be anywhere from two to ten minutes in length depending on the difficulty of what you are teaching.
 Any longer than that can be overwhelming and often has too much filler and not enough information.

 These videos should be separated into short videos for each separate topic so none of them get too long.
 This will keep the demos short and informative as well as making sure you stay organized.

 This video will be very similar to your demo video except it will be a step by step break down that might take a bit longer than just showing what you are doing.
-This video can go up to ten minutes but should not be less than three.
-This allows time for clients to follow along without feeling rushed or confused.

 A tutorial is going to take up more time to film than a demo as you will be breaking down each step as you perform it.
 Make sure every step is clear and easy to follow before you present this tutorial.

-7. Case Study Videos
+7. Case Study Videos: 10 Minutes or less

 A case study video is going to be a bit longer at maybe five to ten minutes.
 This allows you to get all of the information and facts without it being too squished together.
 A video like this will be used on clients you have spoken to before to keep them updated on your studies and what your company is doing.